 - Bears a face value of $1 (USD) backed by the federal government.

 - Issued a Grade of Mint State 63 by the Professional Coin Grading Service.

-- On the reverse is a depiction of the heraldic eagle of the United States.
+- On the reverse is the heraldic eagle of the United States.

 - Comes with a CC mint mark from the Carson City Mint.

-The obverse side of the 1880-CC Silver Morgan Dollar comes with an effigy of Lady Liberty.
-This design was created by George T. Morgan and depicts Liberty in left-profile relief with a Phrygian cap on her head, as well as a coronet crown and a laurel wreath.
+The obverse of the 1878-CC Silver Morgan Dollar comes with a portrait of Lady Liberty.
+George T. Morgan created this effigy of Liberty in 1878 for the release of this series.
+It features the head of Liberty in left-profile relief with a Phrygian cap on.
+She is also depicted with a coronet crown and a laurel wreath crown on her head.

 On the reverse side of 1878-CC Silver Morgan Dollars is the heraldic eagle of the United States.
 Morgan also created this design for the series and it shows the bald eagle in front-facing relief clutching the arrows of war and the olive branch of peace in its talons.
 The bird is flanked by an oak-and-laurel wreath.

 If you have any questions, Silver.com customer service is here to help.
 You can call us at 888-989-7223, chat with us live online, or simply send us an email with your inquiries.